 Their concerns are more those of any female traveler: safety and fear of harassment.

 Dating and hook-up apps do exist in India, and if using one of these apps, one should use discretion and be careful – just like anywhere.

 For instance, do not meet at a private residence.
 Always meet someone at a public spot.

 Be sure to tell your hotel front desk, tour operator, or guide that you are meeting a local, and provide the public meeting place and time.

 For any traveler, India can be a challenging country – especially for first-timers.

-For LGBT travelers, there is a little more complexity since homosexuality is technically illegal.
+For LGBTQ+ travelers, there is a little more complex since homosexuality is technically illegal.

-For these reasons we advise LGBT travelers to visit India on a guided group tour or, if traveling individually, to work with a trusted LGBT or LGBT-friendly tour operator or travel agent.
+For these reasons we advise LGBTQ+ travelers to visit India on a guided group tour or, if traveling individually, to work with a trusted LGBTQ+ or LGBTQ+-friendly tour operator or travel agent.